You Have a Buy-Sell Agreement in Spokane, Right?

 Yes; a buy-sell agreement may be the most important tool an owner can possess to protect the operation and ensure long-term value.
 A well-drafted agreement will prevent unwanted persons from becoming owners, ensure continuity, protect the business from unnecessary litigation, and provide an avenue to a more certain future.

-A well-drafted buy-sell agreement may address contingencies like the withdraw of an owner or a legal settlement.
+A well-drafted buy-sell agreement in Spokane may address contingencies like the withdraw of an owner or a legal settlement.
 A buy-sell can provide appropriate procedures for transferring the business interests for a number of common situations.
-Buy-sell agreements may also be referred to as business continuation agreement, shareholder agreement, stock redemption agreement, partnership liquidation, or retirement agreement, and cross-purchase agreement.

-A buy-sell agreement is a contract that restricts business owners from freely transferring their ownership interests.
+A buy-sell agreement in Spokane should be considered for any closely held business with multiple owners.
+It is a contract that restricts business owners from freely transferring their ownership interests.
 Typically, the agreement provides that an owner’s interest in the business will be sold (or at least offered for sale) at a specified valuation to the other owners and/or to the business entity itself upon the occurrence of a number of triggering events.